PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ### Animal Movement
 Birds move fast when flying.
-When they are not flying, birds move very slowly.
-An animal moving at a speed *between* these two speeds is not a bird.
+When they are not flying, birds move slowly.
+An animal moving at an intermediate speed *between* these two speeds is not a bird.

 An animal, that is above ground level, slowly moving horizontally must be walking along a branch.
 It is likely *not* a bird, and in NZ is therefore likely a mammal.
-If it is night-time, then it is the very likely *not* a bird, and in NZ is therefore very likely a mammal.

 ### Animal Temperature
 Each animal species has its own "normal" temperature range.
 For a diurnal species there will be a different temperature range for the daytime (when they are active) and the nighttime (when they are sleeping).
-Ditto for nocturnal species.
+Similarly for nocturnal species.

 Depending on the time of day the video was taken, and the animal temperature, some animal species can be excluded / included.